Devour Me Tenderly: In the Hunger of 'The Carnivorous Lamb'

 Franco’s Spain was built on terror as well as submission to the Church, family, and the state.
 Dissent was crushed, regional cultures were erased, and queer lives were treated as crimes to be punished or pathologies to be “corrected.”

 Gómez-Arcos began his career as a playwright, but after facing repeated censorship, he left the country and turned to fiction, writing in French.
-That shift was a form of exile that carried into every line of his work—not just geographic or linguistic, but emotional and philosophical.
+That shift was a form of exile that carried into every line of his work.

 Interestingly, the Spain that shapes The Carnivorous Lamb is shown through the intimate rituals of repression rather than politics or policy.